pnp/List-Formatting/column-samples/default-hover-cards/README.md

-# Defalut hover card on Lists
+# Default hover card on Lists

 ## Summary
 The following image shows a list with a defalut hover added to a formatted column in a list